 One powerful image is the picture of the person who does things right, and thereby opens a channel for chiyus to flow to our world.
-The other image that stays with me is the picture of the gate to the inner court being opened for Shabbos and Rosh Chodesh.
+The other image that stays with me is the picture of the gate to the inner court being opened on Shabbos and Rosh Chodesh to give us easier access to kedusha on those days.